neil-oliver/Major-Studio-1/Design Studio/README.md

 ## Class discussion
 - Look through Nadieh's portfolio [HERE](https://www.visualcinnamon.com/portfolio/).
 What common design themes do you spot?
 - Some of Nadieh's designs put form over function (or the form decision is purely for aesthetic value).
 Is it acceptable to pick a less-optimized visualization method if it maintains the user interest more?

+## Going down the rabbit hole
+Nadieh's website has so much information about her projects and process, but she has compiled a [huge list](https://www.visualcinnamon.com/resources/learning-data-visualization) a resources for learning and discussing data visualization topics that will be very useful to any aspiring data vis artist.
+Take a deep breath, you could spend months looking through all of this...